vwillcox/Inky-Impression-Weather-Station/README.md

 ## Setup

 The Pimoroni Inky wHAT display requires a bunch of software to be installed.
-My recommendation is to follow the description in a corresponding tutorial:
+My recommendation is to follow the description in a corresponding Pimoroni tutorial:

 [Getting Started with Inky wHAT](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-what)